isomerpages/govtech-im8/_control-catalog/Cybersecurity/Generative AI.md

 ### Control Recommendations

 Verify data classification with data owner before using the data with Singapore-hosted GenAI API services.
 Ensure that these API services are accessed only via environments authorised for up to CONFIDENTIAL and SENSITIVE HIGH data.
 Check documentation for whether cross-region inferencing or overseas processing occurs under certain conditions.
-For SaaS tools with GenAI components, please refer to the [Central SaaS Portal](https://go.gov.sg/saasportal).

 ### Risk Statement